Back to blog

 Set everything up before you leave home or the paddock, especially if you may lose mobile signal during the ride.

-Step 1: Pair your controller
+Step 1: Connect your controller

 Step 2: Open TRBP